dnsimple/dnsimple-support/content/articles/delegating-dnsimple-registered.md

 It can take up to 24 hours for a name server change to propagate.
 The WHOIS response is normally a good way to [determine if the changes have been submitted properly](/articles/domain-resolution-issues).
 </note>

+## Have more questions?

+If you have any questions or need assistance delegating your domains, [contact support](https://dnsimple.com/feedback), and we'll be happy to help.